opendilab/treevalue/docs/source/tutorials/installation/index.rst

 .. literalinclude:: cli_demo.demo.sh.txt
     :language: text
     :linenos:

+In newest version of treevalue, cli is supported to do some \
+data processing.
+Here is the version and help display.

 Treevalue is still under development, you can also check out the documents in stable version through `https://opendilab.github.io/treevalue/ <https://opendilab.github.io/treevalue/>`_.